menu

 Rumford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Rumford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.14% of adults 25 and older in Rumford have a college degree.
+In terms of college education, Rumford is nearly on par with the US average for all cities of 21.84%: 18.14% of adults 25 and older in Rumford have a bachelor's degree or advanced degree.

 The per capita income in Rumford in 2022 was $25,959, which is low income relative to Maine and the nation.
 This equates to an annual income of $103,836 for a family of four.
 However, Rumford contains both very wealthy and poor people as well.